 Below is a list of categories of personal information we have collected about consumers in the preceding 12 months.
 For each category identified we have also provided the categories of sources from which we collected the personal information, the business or commercial purpose for collecting the information, and the categories of third parties with whom we share the personal information:

-We DO NOT sell the personal information of minors under 16 years of age without affirmative authorization.
+We DO NOT have actual knowledge that we sell or share the personal information of minors under 16 years of age.

 - Auditing of bank records for compliance with state and federal banking regulation;